 Making landfall in 2008 as a Category 2 storm, Dolly caused severe flooding and roof damage in the colonias.
 However, FEMA rejected 85 percent of assistance applications from the colonias, primarily on the grounds of deferred maintenance, "damage that cannot be 'directly' attributed to the disaster declaration at hand."
 The authors suggest that FEMA had primed inspectors to find deferred maintenance in the colonias with maps warning of "sub-standard construction [and] deferred maintenance."

 In response, La Unión del Pueblo Entero (LUPE) and Texas RioGrande Legal Aid (TRLA) sued FEMA, seeking equitable application of its standards and compensation for the rejected applicants.
 The case raised two key questions:

-- What exactly are FEMA's criteria for determining deferred maintenance in [FEMA's Individuals and Households Program]?
+- What are FEMA's criteria for determining deferred maintenance in [FEMA's Individuals and Households Program]?

-- Are the deferred maintenance criteria unclear enough that they institutionalize economic discrimination on the basis of anticipated housing disrepair?
+- Are the deferred maintenance criteria unclear enough that they institutionalize economic discrimination based on anticipated housing disrepair?

 With the court finding that FEMA had employed an unpublished definition of deferred maintenance, the case culminated in a settlement requiring that FEMA reconsider all of the rejected applications.

 In discussing the case, the authors distinguish between legal approaches that require proving discrimination versus those that require proving disproportionate adverse effects.